 I covered my project management workflow with a ton of examples and links as an Obsidian Community Talk:

 I’ve also written about my process, involving increasingly atomic folders, on the obsidian forums.
 Awhile back, I was interviewed about how I use obsidian for writing fiction, and some of the insights should still be useful, although the plugin landscape has changed a lot since then.

 The plugin I mention here, that I use to get short fiction writing prompts, is Obsidian Shuffle.

 Nick Milo of Linking Your Thinking has an interview with a longtime authors with many published works who use Obsidian, which might be useful if you enjoyed that video:

 Nick also interviewed me about the non-fiction side of my workflow, namely how I process nonfiction books and articles and integrate what I learn into my notes so that I can use the information to create articles and round out my worldbuilding.
 You can view it here:

-A later interview covers how I integrate the reference manager Zotero into my system in order to process source material and my highlights for PDFs:
+A later interview covers how I integrate the academic research tools into my system in order to process source material and get all my notes into one place:

 As a follow-up to this, based on a couple of emails I got asking me to elaborate on a couple of details that got mentioned in passing during the video, I thought it might be useful to link to my template for daily notes and the CSS Snippets I use for Obsidian.
-As a note, my theme Palatinate is also available in the community themes list.
-My snippets for the dataview plugin are also available on the Obsidian forums.
+For a long time, the theme that best supporte my workflow was Sanctum, but after getting an iPad I switched to Minimal.
+My snippets for the dataview plugin are also available on the Obsidian forums and github.

-I also publically shared my vault with most of my notes, and you get access to a .zip download of most of my plugins and such by signing up for a newsletter membership.
+I also publicly shared my vault with most of my notes, and you get access to a .zip download of most of my plugins and stories & such as bonus materials if you buy my stories.
 There are more details over on my launch announcement.
-I also did a Q&A to showcase how I create the stories and articles that appear on my newsletter.
+I also did a Q&A to showcase how I create the stories and articles that appear on my other newsletter, the Iceberg.